tidyverse/tidyverse.org/content/blog/air/index.md

 -   For command line users, Air binaries can be installed using our [standalone installer scripts](https://posit-dev.github.io/air/cli.html).

-For both Positron and VS Code, the most important thing to enable after installing the extension is format on save for R. You can do that by running `Preferences: Open User Settings (JSON)` from the Command Palette, and then adding these lines:
+For both Positron and VS Code, the most important thing to enable after installing the extension is format on save for R. You can do that by adding these lines to your `settings.json` file:

 ``` json
 {